Compulsive Sexual Behaviour

 · Treat possible sexual problems underlying the roots of behavioursthat feel out of control.

-· Helping to heal relationships that have been injured as a result of sexual behaviours such as having an affair or multiple affairs.
+· Help to heal relationships that have been injured as a result of sexual behaviours such as having an affair or multiple affairs.
 The disclosure of compulsive behaviours may be devastating to a partner

 And so, to recap, there is plenty that can be done to resolve problematic sexual behaviours through psychotherapeutically informed sexual health approaches that aim to support clients in the acceptance and integration of their sexual preferences.